 The Digital Theater vs YouTube

 It appears that there has been a bit of a debate that sprung up across the internet over the past couple of weeks with regards to the latest Warcraft Trailer, where there has been a lot of passionate talk on Reddit and more recently Forbes.com where they are comparing the quality of the video of the YouTube trailer vs the version I have.
 I do want to mention that there are some who are suggesting that the lossless version I have here has uncompressed video, which looks much better than the YouTube version which is compressed to hell, pardon the expression.
-In the case of “lossless” trailers on this site, the term applies only to the audio – which will be either Dolby TrueHD, Dolby ATMOS, DTS-HD Master Audio, PCM, or FLAC.
+In the case of “lossless” trailers on this site, the term applies only to the audio.
 The video is compressed, but in the case of the ‘lossless’ mkv files, the bitrate is comparable to blu-ray, which is much better than YouTube.
 The HD Master of a trailer runs at 220 Mbps and is usually about 3GB in size.
 I am compressing trailers down to an average bitrate of 24 Mbps and usually in the 300 MB range.
 By comparison, the 1080p version of the 1 minute Warcraft trailer on YouTube is 18 MB in size, while the one featured here is 176 MB.
 Ours has 5.1 surround sound at a much higher bitrate of 6912 Kbps, instead of a highly compressed 2 channel AAC track at 144 Kbps.

 Trailers on YouTube are substandard.
 A director should be angry to have the trailer for their film presented in such a way.
 But I am heartened that there are a lot of people out there that think that the promotional efforts I am doing are a better representation of the film than what is available at YouTube.
 After all, that is why I started this site.
 I wanted trailers that sounded better than the 2 channel versions readily available and I thought that there had to be more people out there who were interested in the same thing.
 Video and audio quality matter – maybe not on a phone or tablet, but certainly on anything in the home theater realm.
 One day YouTube may have multi channel audio and better compression, but until that day comes I am going to keep pushing for better quality.